mariamb97/my-wardrobe/README.md

 ### Dependencies

-Run `yarn` in the project folder to install dependencies related to Express (the server).
+Run `npm install` in project directory to install dependencies related to Express.

-`cd client` and run `yarn` install dependencies related to React (the client).
+`cd client` and run `npm install` to install dependencies related to React.

 ### Database Prep

-Create a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user:
+Create a `.env` file in the project folder of this repository containing the MySQL authentication information for MySQL user:

 ```
 DB_HOST=localhost
 DB_USER=YOUR_USERNAME
 DB_NAME=my_wardrobe